-If you go to UK to improve your English, or even just for a holiday, these 10 expressions might help you recognise some popular British sayings.
+If you go to UK to improve your English, or even just for a holiday, these 10 expressions might help you recognise some popular British phrases.

-You might think you know the meaning of some of them, but the different situations where you can use them and their double meanings might just surprise you!
+You might think you know the meaning of some of these British sayings, but the different situations where you can use them and their double meanings might just surprise you!

-- Smash it!: Apart from its literally meaning (e.g. “I smashed a glass”) this expression can mean “Go for it!” or “to achieve/win something”.
+Apart from its literal meaning (e.g. “I smashed a glass”) this expression can mean “Go for it!” or “to achieve/win something”.
 For example, if you have an exam and you feel pretty nervous, your friend might tell you: “Good luck!
 Smash it!”.
 On the other hand, if your friend gets a good mark, you might say “He smashed it!”.